smellman/debian-apache-arrow/docs/source/developers/continuous_integration/docker.rst

 Build Scripts
 ~~~~~~~~~~~~~

-The scripts maintainted under ci/scripts directory should be kept
+The scripts maintained under ci/scripts directory should be kept
-parametrizable but reasonably minimal to clearly encapsulate the tasks it is
+parameterizable but reasonably minimal to clearly encapsulate the tasks it is
 responsible for.
 Like:

 - ``cpp_build.sh``: build the C++ implementation without running the tests.